oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 t  p  k     l  v           z
       q
 ```
-As a quick explanation (where the letter positions haven't changed)
+As a quick explanation (where the letter positions is the same as the Major
+System)

 * The letter T has one vertical stroke, just like a 1.
 * The letter L is the roman numeral for 50 ("Live at 5").